digitranslab/jumpstart/docs/docs/setup/docker.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deploying ToolJet using Docker Compose
+# Deploying JumpStart using Docker Compose

-Follow the steps below to deploy ToolJet on a server using Docker Compose.
-ToolJet requires a PostgreSQL database to store applications definitions, (encrypted) credentials for datasources and user authentication data.
+Follow the steps below to deploy JumpStart on a server using Docker Compose.
+JumpStart requires a PostgreSQL database to store applications definitions, (encrypted) credentials for datasources and user authentication data.

 :::info
-If you rather want to try out ToolJet on your local machine with Docker, you can follow the steps [here](/docs/setup/try-tooljet/).
+If you rather want to try out JumpStart on your local machine with Docker, you can follow the steps [here](/docs/setup/try-jumpstart/).
 :::

 ### Installing Docker and Docker Compose